shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/README.md

 ### Random Revision Generation Script

-run it inside the console tab after opening the a2z link
+to help with revision, so that the topic etc is not revealed. run it inside the console tab after opening the a2z link

 ```js
 const script = async () => {